The Clorox Company (CLX). Below are some highlights from the above linked analysis:

-CLX earned a Star in this section for its NPV MMA Diff. of the $1,753.
+CLX earned a Star in this section for its NPV MMA Diff. of the $2,268.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as CLX has.
-If CLX grows its dividend at 9.3% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 3.71%.
-CLX earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.
+The stock's current yield of 3.69% exceeds the 3.6% estimated 20-year average MMA rate.

-Memberships and Peers: CLX is a member of the S&P 500, a Dividend Aristocrat and a member of the Broad Dividend Achievers™ Index.
-The company's peer group includes: Colgate-Palmolive (CL) with a 2.7% yield, Kimberly-Clark (KMB) with a 4.1% yield, Procter & Gamble (PG) with a 3.2% yield and WD-40 Company (WDFC) with a 2.7% yield.
+Memberships and Peers: CLX is a member of the S&P 500, a Dividend Aristocrat and a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
+The company’s peer group includes: Procter & Gamble Co.
+(PG) with a 3.3% yield, Colgate-Palmolive Co.
+(CL) with a 2.6% yield, and Kimberly-Clark Corporation (KMB) with a 4.0% yield.

-Conclusion: CLX earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks CLX as a 4 Star-Buy.
+Conclusion: CLX earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks CLX as a 3-Star Hold stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.3%.
-This dividend growth rate is well below the 9.3% used in this analysis, thus providing a margin of safety.
-CLX has a risk rating of 1.50 which classifies it as a low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 3.9%.
+This dividend growth rate is lower than the 9.1% used in this analysis, thus providing a margin of safety.
+CLX has a risk rating of 1.25 which classifies it as a Low risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in CLX (0.5% of my Income Portfolio).
-I also held positions in CL, PG and KMB.
-See a list of all my income holdings here.
+Full Disclosure: At the time of this writing, I was long in CLX (1.9% of my Dividend Growth Portfolio) and held positions in PG, CL and KMB.
+See a list of all my dividend growth holdings here.

 - More Stock Analysis